AriFordsham/GHCWiki/status/may09.md

 We also advertised our [intent to switch to Git](design/version-control-system) as our version control system (VCS).
 We always planned to change the build system first, and only then tackle the VCS.
 Since then, there has been lots of activity on the Darcs front, so it's not clear how high priority making this change is.
-We'd welcome your opinion.
+We'd welcome your opinion (email `cvs-ghc@haskell.org`).

 ## The GHC 6.12 branch